Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

 • Not meant for urgent messages

 Smart radios such as those offered by Relay make it easy for your team to stay connected, even if they’re not within sight of each other.
 Relay enables you to speak to many people at once, or 1:1.
-Their smaller size is a plus, as is their built-in ability to instantly translate more than 30 languages.
+Their smaller size is a plus, as is their built-in ability to provide real-time translation across 30+ languages.

 Are you interested in building stronger communication between your employees?
 Unlock Relay’s pricing today.